Why is gray hair such a taboo for women?

-(My grey hair is a bit wiry and I have to blow dry and/or straighten to make it looks great.
+(My grey hair is a bit wiry and I have to blow dry and/or straighten to make sure it looks great.
 When I dyed my hair, I could get away with washing and ignoring.
-So, I guess the times saved not dyeing is negated!
+So, I guess the time saved not dyeing is negated.
 Oh well! )

 I’ll leave you with this video: